Common Questions about Your Diagnosis of Pilonidal Disease

 - After several days the amount of drainage will decrease and you will feel more secure leaving the house and possibly going to work or school.

-Please make an appointment to see Dr. Sternberg 1-2 days after surgery and bring your drain helper.
+Yes!
+Please make an appointment to see Dr. Sternberg for the day following surgery and bring your drain helper.
 I will want to go over the rolling procedure with both of you in the office, as it is critical for a good outcome.
 Also make an appointment for around a week after surgery to have the drain removed.
 If you live far from San Francisco, I will show you and your helper how to remove the drain yourself, so you can travel back home.
 Don’t worry; removing the drain is super easy and doesn’t hurt at all!

 Will I have a scar?